pgsfernandes/pgsfernandes.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I have started a one-year postdoctoral position at the University of Nottingham
+I have started a one-year postdoctoral position at the University of Nottingham.